nubenetes/awesome-kubernetes/docs/kubectl-commands.md

 * [Get kubectl access to your private cluster from anywhere](https://blog.alexellis.io/get-private-kubectl-access-anywhere/) This tutorial shows you how to expose your private Kubernetes API server to the Internet, so that you can manage your cluster from anywhere, just like you would with a cloud offering.
 * [medium: One CKA/CKAD/CKS requirement: Mastering Kubectl](https://medium.com/nerd-for-tech/one-cka-ckad-cks-requirement-mastering-kubectl-85486bc0a3aa)
 * [medium: Replication Controller Vs ReplicaSets in Kubernetes](https://medium.com/geekculture/replication-controller-vs-replicasets-in-kubernetes-7b780e4d09d5) Learn why we need replication and how replication works in Kubernetes.
 Scale the application using the kubectl scale command.
+* [dev.to: Open a command prompt in a Kubernetes cluster](https://dev.to/eldadak/open-a-command-prompt-in-a-kubernetes-cluster-206g) This starts up a pod (in the default namespace by default) and opens a command line in the given container.
+As I'm running as root, I can install anything I need for debugging and testing right in my cluster.
 * [akhilsharma.work: Checking Kubernetes API Calls using kubectl](https://akhilsharma.work/checking-kubernetes-api-calls-using-kubectl/) In order to interact, we can simply use `kubectl`.
 Just add verbose logging level of 8+ and you will get the API calls!
     * `kubectl get pods -v=8`
     * `kubectl create job my-job --image=busybox --dry-run=server -v8`